 The European Commission established the Citizens' Energy Forum in 2007.
-The Forum meets on an annual basis in London and is organised with the support of Ofgem, the UK regulatory authority.
+It meets on an annual basis.

 The overall aim of the Forum is to explore consumers' perspective and role in a competitive, 'smart', energy-efficient and fair energy retail market.